paulinarzeszutek/web-scraping-project/README.md

 After all install python and flask extension on your computer.
 Then save and open files named flask connection.py and table_with_shopping_data_v1.html.

 After all you can debug python file.
 Website will open and you can see main results with the cheapest shops and products.
-You can click on hyperlinks and you will be moved to needed website to buy a product.
+User can click on hyperlinks and you will be moved to needed website to buy a product.

 License: